-- When sheep are lambing they will be checked at around 9pm, 12am and 3am.
+• When sheep are lambing they will be checked at around 9pm, 12am and 3am.
 Depending on when the animal gives birth, this might mean that the Applicant remains with an animal until the usual routine commences at 6am.
-This puts tremendous strain on the Applicant and can result in him operating farm machinery on very little sleep.
-If the Applicant lived on site he would be more readily available to attend to the animals. - In addition to the welfare requirement for someone to live at the farm in order to provide essential care at short notice, with no-one living at the farm there is the potential for theft and vandalism, something which the farmstead has been subjected to many times over the years.
+This puts tremendous strain on the Applicant and can result

+In addition to the welfare requirement for someone to live at the farm in order to provide essential care at short notice, with no-one living at the farm there is the potential for theft and vandalism, something which the farmstead has been subjected to many times over the years.
 The farm is in an accessible position and therefore susceptible to potential theft.
 With the increasing value of livestock and machinery, cases of farm theft have risen greatly.
-The Applicant has had machinery, tools and vehicle parts stolen over the years and has suffered flytipping.
+The Applicant has had machinery, tools and vehicle parts stolen over the years and has suffered fly-tipping.
 There is also the worry that buildings, feed and even livestock will be set on fire.
 If someone is living at the site it will reduce the likelihood of incidents such as these occurring.